Enter ur email to subscribe

 and I believe that is more important

-than boughs lain over the stones.
+than boughs laid over the stones.

 Sunday, February 1, 2026